Dalvlos/Dalvlos/README.md

 - 👋 Hi, I’m @Dalvlos
-- 👀 Actuly work hard to improve coding skills
+- 👀 Learning Ruby and respective framework rails
-- 🌱 Currently coding Python.
+- 🌱 Currently coding Python on personal projects.
-- 💞️ I’m looking to collaborate on projects that my skills are useful
+- 💞️ I’m looking to collaborate on projects where my skills can be useful.
 - 📫 How to reach me dalvlos@yahoo.co.jp

 <!---